 What are the mental health benefits of exercise?

-Continuing this series of blogs, I will talk about how exercise can help with ADHD, PTSD and Trauma today.
-(See part 1 on stress and part 2 on depression and anxiety if you missed them), and if you are thinking you don't have the time or motivation, I talk a bit about that in a post coming soon, so keep an eye on this blog.
+Continuing this series of blogs, I will talk about how exercise can help with depression and anxiety today.
+(See part 1 on stress if you missed it), and if you are thinking you don't have the time or motivation, I talk a bit about that in a post coming soon, so keep an eye on this blog.

 So how much do I need to do?

-In the same way depression and anxiety health can present some challenges within our own minds in terms of not being able to get motivated, which I covered in my last post, similarly other challenges to our mental health such as ADHD, PTSD and other Trauma can interfere with motivation and consistency in exercising however as before, in general the amount of time required to provide the much needed boost is probably not as much as you think, and I cover this again below.
+Depression and anxiety can present some challenges within our own minds in terms of not being able to get motivated, and whilst I will cover this in a bit more depth in another post, in general the amount of time required to provide the much needed boost is probably not as much as you think.

 You don’t need to devote hours to training at the gym, taking endless cardio sessions or running daily marathons.
 You can reap all the physical and mental health benefits of exercise with 30-minutes of moderate exercise five times a week, and even better, they can be broken into smaller chunks.